Long ago - very

 A group of diminutive gangsters, supposedly working for Aku, that arent very good at their jobs.
-They carry more than a passing resemblance to the Ant Hill Mob from The Perils of Penelope Pitstop.
+They have more than a passing resemblance to the Ant Hill Mob from The Perils of Penelope Pitstop

-A water godess who created a powerful jewel that can control all the worlds water supplies, and to keep it safe from Aku, she created three elemental guardians, strong enough to drive Aku off, even if they cant kill him.
+A water goddess who created a powerful jewel that can control all the world's water supplies.
+To keep it safe from Aku, she created three elemental guardians, strong enough to drive Aku off though not enough to destroy him.

 Kids that are fans of Samurai Jack and are part of Aku's fairy tales.

-A tribe of white-furred apes and a wild man who lives alongside them that Jack encounters after another failed skirmish with Aku.
+A tribe of round little white-furred apes (and a wild man who lives alongside them).

-Charles Atlas Superpower: The White Apes have an incredible ability to jump enormous distances due to a heavy training theyre put through.
+- Charles Atlas Superpower: The White Apes have an incredible ability to jump enormous distances due to a regimen of training that they go through.

 The Two-Headed Worm

 A magical two headed worm who is said to be able to grant the wish of anyone who can guess its riddle.